-A colleague approached me today explaining that she had an exciting debate last night with friends on the topic, “God is…” A discussion around trying to identify who is God.
+A colleague approached me today explaining that she had an exciting debate last night with friends on the topic, “Who is God…” A discussion around trying to identify who is God.

 We spoke a little on it, but because I was running off to a meeting, I promised her that I would do some biblical research and provide her with answers in scripture.
 I also thought to share it here on this site and look forward to your feedback on this topic.